top of page

 2. Students present their contributions.

-3. The group votes on the best contribution.
+3. The group votes on the best contribution for the selected output.

 1. Determine the Collective Output

-• Decide on the service, product, or event the group will create.
+• Discuss and vote on the service, product, or event the group will create.

 2. Backwards Planning